kaivalyar/PracTests/Profile/progressive/README.md

 To analyse say, the `cython3.txt` profile run using `pstats`, simply open a terminal and type ` ... ~ $ cprofilev -f cython3.txt`.

 This will open a webpage browser window / provide a link to a webpage where different pstats analyses can be performed easily.
+Clicking on any of the columns sorts the output by that column.
+Clicking a function in the last column provides a detiled view of the functions profile - with calling and callee functions.